Central Puget Sound Interstate 90 - Delay

 The heat maps below show vehicle hours of delay by time of day (measured in 5-minute intervals) and milepost.
 The darker the shading in a particular spot on the heat map, the more hours of delay occurred at that time and place.
 Shading is standardized across all the corridors to allow for comparison.

 There is a separate heat map for each direction of travel.
 The eastbound graph below is read from left to right, while the corresponding westbound graph is read from right to left.
-For additional details on how to read heat maps, see WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).
+For additional details on how to read heat maps, refer to WSDOT's Handbook for Corridor Capacity Evaluation (PDF 5.9MB).

 Sources: WSDOT Transportation Safety and Systems Analysis Division and WSDOT TRACFLOW (https://tracflow.wsdot.wa.gov/)

-Annual highlights
+Performance highlights

 Top of page